Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Introduction

 \item \textbf{Local quadratic stability for bilinear inverse OT.} Theorem~\ref{thm:local_curvature_L0} (proof in Section~\ref{sec:proof_bilinear}) gives a quantitative local quadratic stability result for the inverse objective around the identifiable set, and links strict positivity of curvature to the same spanning mechanism.

-\item \textbf{Deterministic and statistical guarantees in the small-entropic regime.} In Section~\ref{sec:sample_setting}, Theorem~\ref{thm:bias} proves deterministic consistency and bias control as the entropic parameter vanishes, and Theorem~\ref{thm:statistical} gives non-asymptotic finite-sample guarantees, explicitly exposing the regularization--sampling tradeoff.
+\item \textbf{Deterministic and statistical guarantees in the small-entropic regime.} Section~\ref{sec:sample_setting} studies the iOT problem under entropy regularization.
+Theorem~\ref{thm:bias} proves deterministic consistency and bias control as the entropic parameter vanishes, and Theorem~\ref{thm:statistical} gives non-asymptotic finite-sample guarantees, explicitly exposing the regularization--sampling tradeoff.

 \item \textbf{Explicit degenerate counter-regimes.} We show that iOT remains degenerate in two fundamental settings: Elliptical marginals (Section~\ref{sec:Gaussian}, in particular Proposition~\ref{prop : non identifiability elliptic}) and fully discrete marginals (Section~\ref{sec:discrete}). \end{itemize}